Cour-de-cassation/label/docs/scripts.md

 ## purgeDb

-Purge db (for now only the statistics after 6 months).
+Purge db (for now only the users in statistics after 6 months).

 ## reAnnotateFreeDocuments

 If the NLP API was outdated or buggy, reannotate free documents.
 Warning: suspend nlp-annotation job during this operation to avoid side effects.
+This script only prepare documents and set their status to loaded, the next nlp-annotation job will reannotate them.

 ## renewCache